Alphabet Tales

 Tools & Resources

-• Download - printable PDF file of the book
+• Download – Printable PDF file of the full book

-Recite the catchy jingle (e.g., "Amy's ants on an anthill, actually.") and encourage your child to narrate the storyline back to you.
+• Repeat the catchy jingle (example: “Amy’s ants on an anthill, actually.”) and invite your child to retell the story.

 What’s Included

-· Alphabet Tales includes stories and follow-up activities for all 26 letters of the alphabet.
+• Stories and follow-up activities for all 26 letters

 Stories and visuals serve as potent instruments for engaging and educating children.
 Young learners naturally gravitate toward visual stimuli, stories that captivate their imagination, and interactive, tactile experiences.
 When crafting each letter of the alphabet, align its shape with a recognizable object.
 This association links the letter's form with its corresponding sound.
 By incorporating images, children can seamlessly connect letter shapes with their phonetic sounds.
 The addition of stories and imagery reinforces the memorization of letters and their associated sounds.
 Furthermore, the inclusion of hands-on and tactile activities enhances the learning experience.